-This page contains the findings of systematic reviews undertaken by the EPPI-Centre Health Promotion and Public Health Reviews Facility
+This page contains the findings of systematic reviews undertaken by the EPPI Centre Health Promotion and Public Health Reviews Facility

-Schemes to promote healthy weight
+Database of schemes to promote healthy weight

-See also (the links below close this page and take you to a different one)
+See also: (the links below close this page and take you to a different one)

 The government has identified obesity as a priority, and there is considerable policy interest in the UK and internationally in tackling the problem of overweight and obesity in children and young people.

 Children are likely to experience immediate physical and psychosocial problems as a result of being obese and are at a higher risk of obesity as they grow older.
 Children’s attitudes to and beliefs about their bodies, which can include high levels of body dissatisfaction, have also raised concern.
 This systematic review examines recent research findings from the UK where children aged from 4 to 11 provide views about their own body sizes or about the body sizes of others.

 Children experience obesity largely as a social problem.
 However, whatever their body size, they often may not consider the health consequences of obesity to be important.
 They are highly aware of body size and our society’s attitudes towards it, appear to be aware of the actual size of their own bodies and are likely to have judged the acceptability of their own body.
 Many are dissatisfied and some feel anxious despite having a healthy body size.
 Girls are likely to want to be leaner, regardless of their size.
 Many boys and girls aspire to very lean body shapes that are unattainable and likely to be unhealthy.
 Very overweight children, experience body size as a big problem.
 They are likely to experience unhelpful responses to their own body sizes from other children, as well as adults.
 Fat-related name calling and bullying is considered to be a normal occurrence.
 They encounter many barriers, and a lack of support, when they try to take action to reduce their size.
 Parents and friends appear to be the most helpful source of support, but this is not always unproblematic.